Facial swelling is the buildup of fluid in the tissues of the face. Swelling may also affect the neck and upper arms.

 Puffy face; Swelling of the face; Moon face; Facial edema

 If the facial swelling is mild, it may be hard to detect.
-To assist the health care provider in diagnosing the cause, it is important to note the following:
+To help the health care provider in diagnosing the cause, let the health care provider know the following:

 - Pain, and where it hurts